numfocus/DISCOVER-Cookbook/DISCOVER/16_social_events.md

 #### ✅ High effort, high impact
 - Collaborate with the accessibility or logistics team to audit the social event space and make any temporary accommodations needed.
-- Design social activities that are engaging for all abilities—for example, games or collaborative activities that do not rely on physical participation.
+- Design social activities that are engaging for all abilities, for example, games or collaborative activities that do not rely on physical participation.
 - Collect feedback from participants after the event to continuously improve inclusivity in future social activities.